Have you wondered why the thickness of packet milk in the recent dry season was not the same as it usually is when the weather is good?

 All these problems stem from climate change, and everyone in the supply chain suffers.

 To solve this problem, processors must go beyond making strategies that cushion them from climate-related risks and enlightening decision makers within the industry about their contribution to the problem, how they can be part of the solution in the foreseeable time, as well as in the longer term.

 Besides adherence to government set conditions for industries, dairy businesses should use recyclable material to package milk.
 Dairy firms are some of the biggest consumers of wood fuel, a direct cause of deforestation and source of dirty smoke emitted to the atmosphere.

-To give back, the dairy industry can partner to help farmers that supply them use biogas to put cow dung which is also a source of dirt in the air for proper use.
+To give back, the dairy industry can partner to help farmers that supply them use biogas to put cow dung that is also a source of dirt in the air to proper use.
 The farmers must also aggressively grow trees, and be part of the solution.

 These acts will help the government to achieve its Nationally Determined Contributions.